tlakomy/appsync-cdk-course-beta/lessonPlan.md

 **Add an updateBook mutation to AppSync GraphQL API**

 Description: _Whenever we create a book, there are no reviews, rating or `completed` flag.
-In this lesson, we're going to learn how to implement an `updateBook` mutation in order to be able to update the properties of an already existing book_
+In this lesson, we're going to learn how to implement an `updateBook` mutation in order to be able to update the properties of an already existing book.
+In addition to that, we're going to learn how to use [dynoexpr](https://github.com/tuplo/dynoexpr) in order to implement that functionality without introducing unnecessary complexity_

 ## Lesson 14

-**Delete a book using a GraphQL mutation with AppSync**

-Description: _All things must come to an end.
-In this lesson, we're going to learn how to delete a book with a `deleteBook` mutation in order to be able to clear our list if needed._

-## Lesson 15

-**Use dynoexpr in order to simplify DynamoDB UpdateExpression**

-Description: _In the previous lesson we've introduced `UpdateExpression` which assumed that whenever we update a book, we're providing all of its properties.
-This may not always be the case (e.g. when we simply want to mark the book as `completed`)._

-_In this lesson, we're going to learn how to use [dynoexpr](https://github.com/tuplo/dynoexpr) in order to implement that functionality while simplifying the code._

-## Lesson 16

 **Add a GraphQL subscription to an AppSync API**